Arrow back icon

 vivla

-What is co-ownership?
-The ideal model for a vacation home
+What is co-ownership: the ideal model for a vacation home

 Co-ownership has gained real traction in Spain over recent years, but many people still aren't sure exactly how it works or how it compares to the alternatives.
 In practice, co-ownership is one of the simplest and most accessible ways to own a holiday home without taking on the full cost and operational burden of a traditional purchase.